What to Know - Medicare Premium "IRMAA"

 INTENTIONALLY PAYING a higher premium for Medicare?

-There are many reasons why intentionally paying a higher IRMAA makes perfect sense.
+As long as it doesn't occur accidentally, there are many reasons why paying a higher IRMAA makes sense.

 Appealing an IRMAA Decision